jcsahnwaldt/app-stats-io/readme.md

 Create folders in which you want to store the downloaded / processed data.

+A convenient way to configure the scripts is copying `config_template.rb` to `config.rb` and replacing the example values with your configuration data.

 ### Execution

 * [`download_google.rb`](download_google.rb) - download Google data